How to: Create and Execute an SQL Statement that Returns a Single Value

 To execute an SQL statement that returns a single value, you can run a TableAdapter query that is configured to run an SQL statement (for example, CustomersTableAdapter.CustomerCount()).

-If your application does not use TableAdapters, call the ExecuteScalar method on a command object, setting its CommandType property to .NET Framework Data Provider your application is using.
-For example, if your application is using the .NET Framework Data Provider for SQL Server, the command object would be .). ("Command object" refers to the specific command for the
+If your application does not use TableAdapters, call the ExecuteScalar method on a command object, setting its CommandType property to Text. ("Command object" refers to the specific command for the .NET Framework Data Provider your application is using.
+For example, if your application is using the .NET Framework Data Provider for SQL Server, the command object would be SqlCommand.)

 The following examples show how to execute SQL statements that return single values from a database using either TableAdapters or command objects.
 For more information on querying with TableAdapters and commands, see Filling Datasets and Querying Data Overview.

 To create an SQL statement returning a single value using a TableAdapter